Paul Page (actor)

 Paul Page (May 13, 1903 – April 28, 1974) was an American film actor.

 Born Campbell U. Hicks, he was the son of Robert C. Hicks and Laura Conant Hicks.

 Page attended Baltimore Polytechnic Institute and graduated from St. John's College in Annapolis with a degree in engineering.

 On July 10, 1929, he married Ethel Allis.

+Page produced eight films with mixed success, after which he became an agent for actors.
+When a problem with his leg prevented him from serving in World War II, he began working in industrial relations for Douglas Aircraft Company.
+He left it in 1946 to go into real estate, but he returned to Douglas in 1951.
+He, his wife, and their daughter lived in Hermosa Beach, California.